Home

 VG is now heading to the well Partied records, but not wrecked & still having a level of eye appeal rather than not .
 But buying a quiet track graded VG means it'll sound too noisy for today's ears.
 It'll play with surface noise of some sort that is more apparent if not louder than the music.
 It'll sound fine on a Dansette & for the price it's a bargain.
 We rarely list anything below EX- so you won't see it much.
 VG is the grade most well-loved records turn up in, which sadly means with cheaper items they are of no value beyond those 100 for £25 bulk lots.

-VG- will be a record with serious visual problems from prolonged storage out of a sleeve.
+VG minus will be a record with serious visual problems from prolonged storage out of a sleeve.
 It is a really off-putting term, there is little "Good" about a VG- though you can play it through and get something from the music if you tune your ears away from the surface noise.
 UK Blue Beats from the 60s generally turn up even worse than this, in VG- or G even, but still have some degree of life left, but the record itself will be pretty used up at VG-.
+We used to buy VG- 1950s R&B 45s from USA years ago & they were usually too worn & marked for enjoyment especially as USA vinyl is less pure & noisier than UK

 To others, VG- might be a VG+ or EX even, but that's not proper grading.
 Reggae dealers using VG- instead of VG+ as they actually are misleading, although once buyers learn what a seller gives for the grade, they'll adjust their perceptions.
 If you think our NM is EX then that's not bad, but a minor mismatch.
 If you think our VG+ is VG- then you've not read how we decide on VG+ properly.

-WARPED RECORD DEFINITIONS... edge warp or storage warp, what matters here is how it plays & sounds ok or wiggly sounding.. all are play checked to be fine using a GOLDRING 10 series cartridge tracking at 1.5g on a quality arm.
+edge warp or storage warp, what matters here is how it plays & sounds ok or wiggly sounding.. all are play checked to be fine using a Goldring Elektra on a Technics SL1500, not the highest quality, but a good match for most buyers beyond using a cheapo system.
 No record is perfectly flat as reflecting a light source onto the rotating vinyl shows, we only note it when arm movement shows.